dangarmat/dangarmat.github.io/future_posts/2018-10-07-Mining-Sent-Email-for-Self-Knowledge.md

 # [1] " Hey aren't you planning to go to Seattle the 16th?
 Trying to figure out my days off schedule    "
 ```

 Good to go.
 I tried using the R [mailman](https://github.com/MangoTheCat/mailman) wrapper, but ran into issues, so went back to the imported mailbox module.
-Importing and parsing each email took a few minutes:
+Importing and parsing took a few minutes:

 ```r
-message$get("From") # check this email index 11 if from my email address

-myemail <- message$get("From") # since it is, save as myemail to check the rest
+message$get("From") # check this email index 11 if from my email address myemail <- message$get("From") # since it is, save as myemail to check the rest

 keys <- sent$keys()